 A little bit more about me

 I completed my Masters of Counselling Psychology at Adler University, after graduating from the University of Calgary with a Bachelor of Arts in Psychology.
 I believe travel is very important when learning (if possible) so I took also took social work courses exploring social justice and cultural implications in Cambodia and Vietnam.
-I have completed various courses in trauma: trauma and attachment styles, risky behaviours linked to trauma, and various theory-based courses exploring the roots of trauma.
+I have completed various courses in trauma: trauma and attachment styles, risky behaviors linked to trauma, and various theory-based courses exploring the roots of trauma.
 I have also completed training in Dialectical Behaviour Therapy (DBT), motivational interviewing, and substance-abuse group work, as well as specialized Gottman Couples Therapy Training.

 Certified with the BC Association of Clinical Counsellors: Registered Clinical Counsellor (RCC)#: 14897

 My ability to immediately connect with others.
 I’ve been told I have a warm presence: that when I talk to people, people feel comforted and that they can let their guard down.
 I’m welcoming, but firm.
 I’m informal, but professional.

 Graduating with my Master’s degree.
 I worked hard to complete a four-year psychology degree, and continued on to complete a Master’s of Counselling Psychology program, graduating with top marks.
 I graduated feeling very capable, accomplished and proud of myself, and excited that I get to spend my career doing what I love most: connecting with people.

 Humans are extremely resilient, and have the power for immense growth.
 Change is inevitable, and can be really uncomfortable at times.
 What grows out of trauma and distress can be beautiful gifts we never knew we needed.
 What people once thought were deficiencies, can become their biggest strengths.